 Cassie Perham, Literacy Program Officer

 Cassie joined the Rogers Family Foundation in September of 2010.
 Cassie manages the Foundation's literacy grants portfolio and coordinates the Oakland Literacy Coalition, which is spearheading the Oakland Reads 2020 initiative to dramatically improve third grade literacy outcomes in the city by the year 2020.
 Cassie moved to Oakland in 2008 as an AmeriCorps VISTA with a local non-profit, Good Cents for Oakland.
 Cassie graduated with a BA in International Relations from UC Davis and subsequently completed a certificate program in non-profit management from San Francisco State University.
 During her undergraduate studies she completed a Spanish immersion program in Morelia, Mexico and interned with the Peace Corps Headquarters in Washington, D.C.
-Cassie lives in Oakland with her husband, Andy.
+Cassie lives in Oakland with her husband Andy and their daughter Mollie.

 Greg joined the Rogers Family Foundation in June 2012.
-He is on the ground, supporting principals, teachers and students at four Oakland district public schools as they make their transitions to blended classrooms.
-Prior to RFF, Greg helped launch Downtown College Prep's new Alum Rock campus, developing an innovative Learning Lab at the middle school level.
+He is on the ground, supporting principals, teachers and students to personalize learning at ten Oakland public schools selected for Next Generation Learning Challenge in Oakland planning grants.
+Prior to RFF, Greg helped launch Downtown College Prep's Alum Rock campus, developing an innovative Learning Lab at the middle school level.
 While at DCP he managed large groups of students, let the computers do everything that they do well, and focused his attention on teaching.
 Greg began his career in education reform as a teacher, coach and administrator in the Oakland Unified School District for seven years, including building his own mini-lab in his classroom as a first-year teacher.
-Self-proclaimed tech geek, Greg is dad to two adorable daughters and lives with wife Mariah in Oakland.
+Greg graduated from Dartmouth College in 2004 with a BA in History.
+Self-proclaimed tech geek, Greg is dad to two adorable daughters and lives with his wife Mariah in Oakland.

 Dana joined the Rogers Family Foundation in July 2013.
-As the Grants and Evaluation Manager, she is responsible for grants administration and grantee interactions, coordinates the implementation of the Foundation’s internal evaluation systems, and contributes to its strategic communications.
+As the Director of Grants and Evaluation, she is responsible for grants administration and grantee interactions, coordinates the implementation of the Foundation’s internal evaluation systems, and contributes to its strategic communications.
 Prior to joining RFF, Dana served as the Project Manager for the Education Equals Partnership, an initiative focused on improving educational outcomes for children and youth in California’s foster care system.
 Much of her career has been dedicated to supporting philanthropic-funded efforts to transform the California child welfare system, including Family to Family, the California Co-Investment Partnership, and the Breakthrough Series Collaborative on Differential Response.
 Dana received a Bachelor of Arts degree in Studio Art from Mills College.
-She lives in Oakland with her partner, two cats, and five chickens.
+She lives in Oakland with her partner, their daughter Bo, two cats, and four chickens.

 Christina Hawkins Johnson, Literacy Program Associate